Questions and Answers

 The CO₂ price will be introduced in Austria on 1 October 2022.
 It is an important part of the Eco-social Tax Reform presented by the Austrian government in October 2021.

 The CO₂ price in 2022 is €30 per tonne of CO₂.
-By 2025, the price will then rise to €55 per tonne of CO₂.
+By 2025, the price will rise to €55 per tonne of CO₂.
 If the CO₂ price rises, the Klimabonus automatically rises too.
 The revenue from the CO₂ tax goes directly back to the citizens in the form of the Klimabonus.

 Family name and first name